Jack Jenkins Award

 Miles Kshatriya

 Miles Kshatriya has provided an amazing amount of support and care for his lab mates and continues to strive to make the debate community more inclusive.
-I think Miles is passionate, caring, and just genuinely represents the best part of debate.
+Miles is passionate, caring, and genuinely represents the best part of debate.
 As a student, Miles is proactively engaged with lectures and drills while being a supportive lab mate.